Reviewing Savers Value Village (SVV) & Its Rivals

 |2.32

-Savers Value Village presently has a consensus target price of $25.13, suggesting a potential upside of 84.47%.
-As a group, “Miscellaneous retail” companies have a potential upside of 23.11%.
-Given Savers Value Village’s stronger consensus rating and higher probable upside, analysts plainly believe Savers Value Village is more favorable than its rivals.
+Savers Value Village currently has a consensus price target of $25.13, suggesting a potential upside of 91.21%.
+As a group, “Miscellaneous retail” companies have a potential upside of 24.35%.
+Given Savers Value Village’s stronger consensus rating and higher possible upside, equities analysts plainly believe Savers Value Village is more favorable than its peers.

 Summary

-Savers Value Village beats its rivals on 9 of the 12 factors compared.
+Savers Value Village beats its peers on 9 of the 12 factors compared.

 Savers Value Village, Inc. sells second-hand merchandise in retail stores in the United States, Canada, and Australia.
 It operates stores under the Savers, Value Village, Value Village Boutique, Village des Valeurs, Unique, and 2nd Avenue brands.
 The company purchases secondhand textiles, including clothing, bedding, and bath items; shoes; accessories; housewares; books; and other goods from non-profit partners and then processes, selects, prices, merchandises, and sells them in its stores.
 It serves retail and wholesale customers.
 The company was formerly known as S-Evergreen Holding LLC and changed its name to Savers Value Village, Inc. in January 2022.
 Savers Value Village, Inc. was founded in 1954 and is based in Bellevue, Washington.